klinkby/kli.dk/src/content/post/2016/2-architecture-infrastructure/index.md

 title: 'Hardening web apps: 2.
 Architecture+infrastructure'
 ---

+# Hardening web apps: 2.
+Architecture+infrastructure

-This second post in the [ blog series](http://www.kli.dk/2016/03/06/1-hardening-web-apps-introduction) goes into detail about the infrastructure your app is running on, designing a secure physical architecture and securing your site against DNS attacks.
+This second post in the [ blog series](../1-hardening-web-apps-introduction) goes into detail about the infrastructure your app is running on, designing a secure physical architecture and securing your site against DNS attacks.

 ## Infrastructure